elmarquez/ngSolr/README.md

    than just showing literal matches
  > Icon to display while search is being executed ... should likely be bound to the SolrSearchService

-0.5.5

- > Diagram and narritive explaining workflow around crawler, visualization
  > Update the location URL when another page is selected
  > Stuck on updating fragment to reflect the current facet query -- facet query clears hash
  > On page load, parse the fragment portion of the location URL to determine if there is a starting search query.
 Execute that query.
  > Query term highlighting in search results
- > Add date field into the title output
- > Create documentation that explains how to use the tool, what it does
  > Service, controller unit tests!
- > Icon or coloured identifier for state in document search results
  > May need to encapsulate user search query in () before submitting

-0.5.4
+ > Add date field into the title output

+Current:

+0.5.6

+ * Document search results include state and exist dates.
+ * Document and location search results include a thumbnail image.
+ * Minor fixes to

+0.5.5

  * Query parameters are now named so that they can be individually managed by different controllers
  * Split map query from document query in location based search view